 - Julio Oscar Mechoso as Girard

-Inspired by true events of a and the storm they ran into along the way, Ridley Scott’s White Squall is an underrated adventure/coming of age film that while a tad formulaic, is riveting entertainment and spectacle throughout.
+Inspired by true events of a ship that acted as a school and learning ground in seafaring, plus the storm they ran into along the way, Ridley Scott’s White Squall is an underrated adventure/coming of age film that while a tad formulaic, is riveting entertainment and spectacle throughout.

 It is the early 60’s and a group of teenagers sign up to sail on a ship known as the Albatross for several months.
 The curriculum is both a mixture of scholarly work and more importantly the practical seafaring variety.
 The ship is commanded by experienced and tough Captain Christopher Sheldon, who is referred to throughout as Skipper.
 He is a take no prisoners captain who doesn’t tolerate slacking or idleness.
 The ship also has Skipper’s wife and medic Alice, English teacher McCrea and cook Girard on board.
 The main boys comprise of personable and searching Chuck Gieg(who also functions as narrator), the much abused and insecure rich kid Frank Beaumont, timid and vulnerable Gil Martin, misbehaving show off Dean Preston and wise-cracking Tod Johnstone .
 Their voyage will take them through the South Pacific and the Caribbean, and be a rites of passage for all.
 At first, the ragtag group of recruits is at odds with Skipper’s methods and continually rebel.
 His rigorous training takes flight as he expects them to learn discipline, respect and teamwork while aboard.
 Not that this will be easy as the boys test him with all they’ve got in various ways.
 He however is not above this challenge and enforces his authority with his tests and Gradually, a newfound respect and sense of teamwork is discovered among them all.
 They all manage to bond together to form a skilled set of young men, with Skipper growing quietly fond and protective of them.
 Experiencing misadventures and mishaps binds them as a group and the training from Skipper more than pays off.
 Yet just as everyone is coming together, disaster lurks in the distance.
 They find themselves coming into the view of a ferocious storm, which will test each and every one of them as danger approaches.